-We have constructed a water purification system onsite that treats all of our brewery wastewater.
-Our wastewater eligible for treatment consists only of water that we have used for cleaning, brewing and during packaging.
+That solution was a custom water purification system that treats all of our brewery wastewater onsite.
+Wastewater that is eligible for treatment consists of water used for cleaning, brewing and packaging.
 We also make sure to side stream all of our hops and yeast to make the brewery waste water easier to treat and of the highest quality before it enters the purification system.

 The system utilizes a series of traditional purification methods such as UV, Ozone and Reverse Osmosis to clean our brewery waste water to a level that is suitable for irrigation as well as fertilizer with the residual organics left from the purification process.
 This organic material resulting from the purification process, as well as the spent hops and yeast create a nutrient rich slurry that is then applied to our hops field as well as our neighbouring apple orchard, fruit farms and vineyards as fertilizer.

-An important point to mention is that we don’t co-mingle our domestic waste from washrooms or the kitchen with our brewery effluent.
-In construction of our facility, we built two pipes exiting the building – one for brewery effluent and one for domestic waste so that they would never integrate.
-The brewery effluent goes to the water barn for treatment.
-The domestic waste goes to our onsite Aqua Wetland System – a natural aerobic digester that breaks down the waste before we then transfer in to a bio-filter system or traditional septic system that cleans the water before sending into the tile bed and soil.
-Our AWS and Bio-Filter systems are connected directly to our brewery as well as through a force main from the Church that travels underneath the hops yard.
+Domestic waste from the washrooms and kitchen never mixes with our brewery wastewater.
+While the brewery effluent goes to the water barn purification system, the domestic waste goes to our onsite Aqua Wetland System – a natural aerobic digester that breaks down the waste before we then transfer in to a bio-filter system or traditional septic system that cleans the water before sending into the tile bed and soil.
+Our AWS and Bio-Filter systems are connected directly to our brewery as well as through a force main that travels underneath the hops yard.

-As mentioned above, once treated, the water is then used to irrigate our hops field as well as our neighbouring apple orchard, fruit farm and vineyards of approximately 170 acres.
-The fruit (cherries, plums, peaches) are used as inputs for our beers creating a circle of sustainability.
-The water is applied directly in the growing season through our trickle irrigation systems and then in the winter, stored in a large retention pond of up to 6mm litres, for use in the spring.
-The retention pond is connected by a 1 km long pipe that runs 4 feet below the hops yard (important as under the frost line) and over to the pond located on Cherry Avenue.
-We are treating and reusing up to circa 15,000L per day.
+The water is applied directly to the fields during the growing season by our trickle irrigation systems.
+In the winter, the water is stored in a large retention pond to be used again in the spring.
+The retention pond is connected by a 1 km long pipe that runs below the frost line, 4 feet below our hops yard and over to the pond located on Cherry Avenue.
+We are currently treating and reusing up to 15,000L per day.

-All of our spent grains from brewing are given to a local farmer who uses it to feed his livestock all year round.
-Zero waste.
+In another effort to re-use materials, all of our spent grains from the brewing process are given to a local farmer who uses it to feed his livestock all year round.